 steroid medicine (such as prednisone).

 This list is not complete.
-Other drugs may interact with meclofenamate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect meclofenamate, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about meclofenamate